 Imagine taking on the Agent Smiths of acquisition - Concurrency, Learning Curve, and Integration Risk, just to name a few - by designing, assembling, testing, even sustaining hundreds of systems digitally before the first parts are bought or metals bent.
 Concurrency and integration?
 Defeated by the Ju-Jitsu of fullyintegrated models.
 Learning curve?
 Defeated by the Drunken Boxing of determinant assembly.
 Even "Fly Before You Buy," that timehonored Packard Principle, is now an Agent of the old acquisition system.
 Defeat it with a new line of acquisition scripture: "eCreate Before You Aviate."

-But to let our digital imaginations run wild, we need a common understanding of the digital trinity across the Air Force and Space Force.
-Using computers for every lifecycle function does not equal the art of digital acquisition.
-The art is when digital tools achieve authoritative automation and/or virtualization - when they shrink real-world activities by expanding digital ones.
+But to let our digital imaginations run wild, we need a common understanding of the digital trinity across the Air Force and the Space Force.
+Using computers for every lifecycle facet does not equal digital acquisition.
+It is important we understand terms at a technical level.

-Your own research and continuous Department-level training will be required here, but here are two definitions you should know before Section III.
-Digital threads are extensible analytic frameworks to connect models - and all associated data, software, and functional support that govern system lifecycle phases - to create an authoritative, digital source of truth with one-to-one realword traceability.
-Digital twins are authoritative, one-to-one models of individual real-world systems that coevolve via data feedback loops.
+Your own research and continuous Department-level training will be required, but here are two definitions you should know before Section III: Digital threads are extensible analytic frameworks to connect models - and all associated data, software, and functional support - governing more than one system lifecycle phase with one-to-one real-word traceability.
+Digital twins are one-to-one system models, conjoined with their individual real-world systems in data feedback loops, which may or may not be governed by a full digital thread.
 As opposed to static baselines, these living, breathing models provide unprecedented power to create and troubleshoot.
 That is why the tech stack that instantiates them is of paramount importance in digital acquisition.